railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     real stock, this means products will be coming in.
 If virtual stock is smaller than real stock, certain products are reserved for other sales orders or work orders.

-.. tip:: Detail of future stock
+.. tip:: Detail of Future Stock

    To get more details about future stock, you can click :guilabel:`Stock Level Forecast` to the right of the product form to get the report :ref:`fig-stfore` below.